7 Common Mistakes to Avoid When Hiring for Ecommerce Roles

 Build a structured process with clear steps and timeframes.
 Aim for no more than two rounds of interviews and a 10-day decision window.
 Candidates will appreciate transparency and you’ll keep momentum without sacrificing quality.

 This might be the most common mistake in early-stage ecommerce.
-Expecting a single hire to handle paid ads, email, SEO, design, and reporting sets them up to fail.
+Expecting a single hire to handle paid ads, email, SEO, design, and reporting sets them up to fail, an ecommerce manager owns storefront performance, not all of marketing.

 Define responsibilities narrowly enough for one person to succeed.
-If you need multiple skill sets, consider fractional or freelance specialists first.
+If you need multiple skill sets, consider fractional or freelance specialists first, our guide on how to build a dream ecommerce team walks through how to sequence those hires.
 Once performance stabilises, expand into full-time roles.

 It’s tempting to chase candidates from household-name retailers or global DTC brands.
 But those hires often struggle in smaller, fast-moving environments.